 The first step is to download the photos to your Hard Drive.
 From the Dropbox folder “Edits_Web” on the Dropbox website, highlight the files you want to download.
 Click the download icon and the files are copied to your hard drive.
 Locate them and move them to the place you want to keep them.
 In all the examples below, you will select from the photos in the folder on your hard drive.
 Now go to the social media site where you want to use the new profile picture.

 One hint on any round profiles like what is on Instagram, you might want to start with the widest crop photo you have and adjust it.
-You can do this by pinching and opening your thumb and index finer on the photo and moving it around with one finger.
+You can do this by pinching and opening your thumb and index finger on the photo and moving it around with one finger.

 Twitter – Log on to your twitter account.
+Along the left are several icons in a vertical column.
 Click on your photo.
-You will get your “Me” screen.
-Click the “Edit Profile” button.
+You will get your Profile screen.
+Hit the Edit Profile Button.
 Your profile photo now has a camera icon.
-Click on that and select “Upload Photo”.
-Select your photo, once again, I recommend the square crop we gave you.
+Click on that and select your photo, once again, I recommend the square crop we gave you.
 Hit apply.
 You are done.
 If you want you can adjust it in tighter with the slider right below the photo.

 I know I could cover Reddit, Tumbler, etc. But once you have mastered these, the rest kind of make sense.
 Also, invariably, the sites change the way they work every time you get them figured out.
-So I three months, these instructions may be out-of-date.
+So in three months, these instructions may be out-of-date.
 I will try to update periodically.
 Please let me know if you find anything here that should be updated.